What are bisphosphonates?

 Bisphosphonates are drugs that may be used to reduce the risk of primary breast cancer spreading to the bones and other parts of the body in women who have been through the menopause.

-The drugs used to treat primary breast cancer are:
+The two drugs used to treat primary breast cancer are:

-Bisphosphonates are drugs used to slow down or prevent bone damage.
-You may hear bisphosphonates called bone-hardening or bone strengthening treatment.
+Bisphosphonates slow down or prevent bone damage.
+You may hear bisphosphonates called bone-hardening or bone-strengthening treatment.

 Research has shown bisphosphonates may reduce the risk of breast cancer spreading to the bones and elsewhere in the body in post-menopausal women being treated for primary breast cancer.